carltonupp/carlton.upperdine.dev/posts/azure-functions-with-deno.md

 }
 ```

 This file is used to declare the bindings for the function, along with the authentication method, direction and method.
-We don't need to touch this file any further, but if you'd like to remove the `post` entry from `methods` we won't need it for this use-case.
+We don't need to touch this file any further, but if you'd like to, you can remove the `post` entry from `methods` as we won't need it for our use-case.

 Now it's time to write our actual function code.
 Create a file in the `deno-http` directory called `deno-http.ts`.
 Again, the name doesn't matter here, just keep it in mind when it's referenced in future.
 Populate your file with the following code: